emiraga/verilogscript/README.md

 Most operators from verilog are supported here as well, some additional have been added.

  * `elif` is transformed into `else if`.
-This term originates from Python.
+This term originates from [python](http://docs.python.org/tutorial/controlflow.html#if-statements).

  * `:=` short replacement for `assign`.
 For example, statement `a := b` in VerilogScript is converted into `assign a = b;`.

  * `pass` is a statement that does nothing.
-Can be, used as a place-holder for a function or conditional body that is not yet implemented.
-Name originates from a Python. while enable: pass
+Can be used as a place-holder for a function or conditional body that is not yet implemented.
+Name originates from [python](http://docs.python.org/tutorial/controlflow.html#pass-statements). while enable: pass